 Health-Related Programs Information

-The Northern Michigan University pre-medical/pre-dental program provides courses and training to aid students in successfully gaining entrance to medical and dental schools.
+The Northern Michigan University pre-medical/pre-physical therapy/pre-dental programs provide courses and training to aid students in successfully gaining entrance to medical and dental schools.
 The course work, as well as specialized training opportunities and volunteer work, allow students to gain valuable, medically related experience to prepare them for the rigors of medical or dental school with the goal of becoming highly qualified doctors or dentists.

 Career Opportunities in Medicine or Dentistry